ramchandra-guthula/terraform/7-store-state-in-s3/README.md

-* Make sure you create a S3 bucket and DynamoDB table with the names what you have mentioned in the backend
+* Make sure you create a S3 bucket and DynamoDB table with the names what you have mentioned in the backend before `terraform apply`
 * Do not forgot to use key name `LockID` while creating a Dynamo DB table